 The Burmese position is much like the lotus position, but while the knees rest on the floor, the lower legs lie on the floor, one in front of the other.

 “Seiza” means, literally, “correct sitting”, and is the traditional, formal position taken by host and guest in a Japanese home.
 It is a kneeling position in which one sits back on one’s lower legs and heels.
-Especially for us Westerners, this is a very difficult position to hold for any length of time, but fortunately in zazen there are a few ways of making it bearable and even comfortable.
+Especially for us, this is a very difficult position to hold for any length of time, but fortunately in zazen there are a few ways of making it bearable and even comfortable.
 The first is to simply turn your cushion on its edge, put it between your legs and under your buttocks, and sit.
 The second (and preferable) way, is to buy or build a sitting bench.
-If you’d like to do that, I can give you some instruction on how to go about it, and on the various styles.
-In any case, this also is an excellent position for stability and for support of the back.
-Unlike the full lotus, it does not provide the convenience of your heels as a resting place for your maha mudra, but feel free to use a small cushion resting on your thighs for this purpose.
-A friend of mine used to use his rolled up socks!
+Seiza with a bench is very stable, and provides excellent support for the back.
+Unlike the full lotus, it does not provide the convenience of your heels as a resting place for your maha mudra, but you can use a small cushion resting on your thighs for this purpose.

 Finally, and unavoidably for some of us aged ones, there is the chair.
-When using the chair, first of all choose the right one.
-It should be quite flat, not sloping rearward as so many chairs do in order to tilt you into resting on the back of the chair.
+When using a chair, first of all choose the right one.
+It should be quite flat, not sloping rearward (as so many chairs do in order to tilt you into resting on the chair’s back).
 If you can find one high enough to allow your thighs to slope slightly downwards you will find it much easier on your back.
-If the only chair you have is too low for that, just put a cushion on it.
-I use a studio chair which is height-adjustable.
+A height-adjustable studio chair is ideal, but if the only chair available to you is too low for proper sitting, try putting a zafu (sitting cushion) on it.

-It’s important to keep your feet flat on the floor.
-Consider it a matter of keeping in touch with the earth, and of stability.
-You’ve seen Egyptian statues of seated kings and queens: perfectly solid and stable, feet flat on the floor.
+It’s important for stability to keep your feet flat on the floor.
+You’ve seen Egyptian statues of seated kings and queens: perfectly solid and stable, feet firmly on the floor.
 Let them be your model (though not quite so stiff!).
 Again, to avoid strain on your arms, set a small cushion on your thighs as a resting place for your hands.
 Of course, if this position proves a strain on your back, then use some support.
 A cushion between your back and the back of the chair works well.
 The important thing is not to slump.
 Your head should float free above your spine, which is to say the crown of your head is high, and your chin is slightly tucked.

 The last mudra to be dealt with involves the mouth, tongue and teeth.
-Your mouth should be closed as you breathe through your nose, your teeth should be lightly touching, and your tongue should touch the roof of your mouth.
+Your mouth should be closed as you breathe through your nose, with your teeth lightly touching or only slightly apart, and your tongue pressing lightly against the roof of your mouth.
 This is important as it closes your “ki” energy circuit.
 In Japanese the power that is thus gathered is called jôriki, literally the power of Mind.

 In the samadhi of Zen you will find eventually that while Mu is based in your tanden, at the same time it pervades your entire being.
-It will be Mu brushing your teeth, tying your shoe lace, taking a walk.
-Please keep your teacher informed of any such developments in your practice.
+When you and Mu are one, it will be Mu brushing your teeth, tying your shoe lace, taking a walk, etc. Please keep your teacher informed of any such developments in your practice.